compound-finance/comet/MIGRATIONS.md

 After preparation, a migration stores some artifacts under `deployments/kovan/usdc/artifacts/164443237_my_migration.json`.
 These will be loaded and can be referenced in the enact step of that migration.

+## Testing Migrations

+Migrations can be tested using Comet's [scenario framework](https://github.com/compound-finance/comet/blob/main/SCENARIO.md).

+Migrations that have been committed to a branch but not enacted yet will automatically be picked up and ran by the scenarios framework (in the [MigrationConstraint](https://github.com/compound-finance/comet/blob/main/scenario/constraints/MigrationConstraint.ts)).
+This ensures that any new migrations are checked against all existing scenarios and any issues with a migration can be proactively caught.

+Migrations should also include a `verify` function to check that the correct state-changes are made by it.
+This `verify` block is also run as part of the scenario framework.

 ## Process for Managing Migrations

 Once a migration has been created, the next step is to create a PR on GitHub and follow the process to get it reviewed, enacted, and merged: